-Fig. 7(a) shows that when loss rate is 50%, the throughput improvement of all schemes are similar, because at 50% loss rate, link A - B becomes very inefficient, and all of the schemes transmit packets mostly from flow A to D over path A - C - D and have similar performance at high loss rates.
+Fig. 10(a) also shows that when loss rate is 50%, the throughput improvement of all schemes (except DSDV) are similar, because at 50% loss rate, link A - B becomes very inefficient, and all of the schemes transmit packets mostly from flow A to D over path A - C - D and have similar performance at high loss rates.
+DSDV is worse because it requires more packet exchanges to keep the routing table, which wastes resources.